seb-m/crypto.rs/README.md

 ## Description

 A selection of crypto primitives implemented in pure-[Rust](http://www.rust-lang.org/).
+This code is experimental, don't use it for anything real.

 ## Crypto primitives